Basics

 Why is sentiment analysis important?

-Sentiment analysis has rapidly become a crucial tool in today's digital age, helping businesses, researchers, and individuals decode the emotions hidden within vast amounts of data.
+Sentiment analysis has rapidly become a major tool in today's digital age, helping businesses, researchers, and individuals decode the emotions hidden within vast amounts of data.
 But why has it garnered such significance?

 The reasons are manifold, but they all converge on the idea that understanding sentiment offers a deeper, more nuanced view of human reactions and opinions.